 This is the absolute most important rule in our family.
 No one is going to have any fun if there are injuries or major scares.
 For us, this means that we have to have the right boat (See the last post on how we decided on the correct boat for Ian), which often means taking the raft the first few times on a new run or a bigger run, and taking the funyak on runs Ian has become comfortable with.
 This also means that sometimes we get out and walk around certain rapids with Ian, depending on the cfs and how Ian is feeling that particular day.
 Some trips he wants to run the Grunch on Clear Creek, while other days he asks to walk around instead, or Brinn makes the decision for him.
 We never want to push him to do something he’s not comfortable with, so anytime he asks to avoid something, that becomes the priority.
 And finally, safety first means that we all have to have the right gear: helmets, PFDs, and footwear for every trip.

-When we first introduced Ian to flat water in the canoe, we began making him wear a helmet.
-He was not a hat kid.
+When we first introduced Ian to flat water in the canoe, we began making him wear a helmet, and believe me, he was not a hat kid.
 He absolutely refused to wear cute little sun hats for pictures as a baby, and as a toddler he had no interest in wearing a ball cap.
 We knew that getting him to wear a helmet in whitewater was going to be a beast, so we started with flat water and just made it part of his water ensemble.
 If he wanted to go out on the lake to float and swim, he had to wear a helmet, end of story.
 This helped the transition to white water go so much more smoothly because by the time he was two, he’d become accustomed to always wearing the helmet.
 A lot of parents don’t require their child to wear a helmet when they’re in an open boat, but Brinn is not very negotiable on this safety feature for Ian, especially since our squirmy little dude sometimes forgets to brace in and we’re always worried that he might roll out of his boat and into some rocks.
 On a class II trip down Nantahala this summer, I forgot to toss our helmets in the raft before Brinn left with the jeep to set up shuttle.
 I still hear about this transgression frequently, and believe me, I have not committed a repeat offense.

 Brinn always insists that we wear our helmets with Ian –even in the raft on class 2 runs, because he feels that it’s important to model safe behaviors.
 Along with always wearing our helmets, we always insist on well fitting PFDs that go on before getting near the water.
 If Ian wants to play in the water at the put in while we’re getting ready to paddle, that’s great, but he’s going to have a PFD on the entire time.
 He’s also going to have on paddling footwear.
 During hotter months, we make the occasional exception to shoes and let him wear Chacos, but most of the time, he’s in closed toed and closed heeled NRS booties.
 While Ian’s been lucky to avoid a swim so far, we all know it’s coming at some point, and we want him to be as protected as possible from rocks.